What meets should I enter?

 Open to all qualifying swimmers.

-For swimmers aged 13 and over who have not reached the qualifying criteria for NAGs Opens.
-A national competition event but not a championship.
+For swimmers aged 12 and over who have not reached the qualifying criteria for NAGs or Opens.

 Open to all qualifying swimmers.